(Disclosure: Some of the links below may be affiliate links)

 Once you have filled in all the necessary information, you will have to transfer some money to your account.
-Your account will only be activated once the money is there.
+DEGIRO will only activate your account once the money is there.
 You can use an instant deposit for free during the activation.
 Like this, you can create an account in a few minutes.

 Creating an account on DEGIRO is simple.
 I do not think it could be any simpler.
 There is only one thing that I dislike about this: you cannot change the account type.

 I like the fact that DEGIRO also has a web application.
 I am old-school and prefer web applications.

 The web application is straightforward to use.
 It is not the prettiest thing in the world, though.
 And several of the reports are simplistic.
 Overall, I think it would need some polishing, but it gets the jobs done.

 From the web application, you can do everything: